RACER Buyer's Guide

 2) RACER charges each licensee a usage fee, generally a minimum of $1,000 to cover its administrative and legal costs pertaining to each license.
 This amount is paid to RACER at the time the license agreement is signed.
 The license fee ultimately charged by RACER, however, will depend on the area to be used and the duration of the use, as well as RACER’s holding costs for the property during the term of the license.
 RACER typically does not grant free access to any of its properties.

 3) All of RACER’s licensees must provide certain minimum levels of insurance as specified by RACER.
 RACER may, in its sole discretion, choose to adjust minimum levels of insurance depending on the proposed use and duration.
 The minimum level of general liability insurance starts at $1,000,000 per occurrence with an aggregate coverage of $2,000,000, and with RACER listed as an “additional insured.”
 No RACER license agreement will be effective, and no access to RACER property will be granted until a licensee’s insurance coverages are understood and approved by RACER.
 As evidence of insurance, a current Certificate of Insurance (COI) meeting these and other requirements must be presented to RACER at least three (3) days in advance of the anticipated effective date of a RACER license agreement.
-Please see the attached, sample COI, which notes correct spelling and minimum levels of insurance required by RACER.
+Please see the sample COI (link below), which notes correct spelling and minimum levels of insurance required by RACER.

 4) RACER may require a licensee to provide its own security, signage, fencing, barricades, traffic controls, restroom facilities, trash pickup and removal, lighting and/or other services needed in connection with its use of RACER’s property.
 Each licensee must leave RACER’s property in substantially the same or in better condition than before the use.
 The licensee shall be responsible for the cost of repairing/replacing RACER property.